rfyiambest/SqlToCache/README.md

+## 介绍:
-## support Mongodb,Mysql,Hbase,ES .... ,And there Sql'result to redis cache .
+support Mongodb,Mysql,Hbase,ES .... ,And there Sql'result to redis cache .

 ```
 from sqltocache import cache_it_msgpack